Published: December 19, 2024

 The key applications of bit stuffing include the following:

-Networking: It helps with error detection and synchronisation in networking protocols.
+It helps with error detection and synchronization in networking protocols.
 It includes Ethernet and TCP/IP, which provide smooth data flow.

-Embedded Systems: In microcontroller-based systems, bit stuffing guarantees data integrity, especially when precise synchronisation is critical.
+In microcontroller-based systems, bit stuffing guarantees data integrity, especially when precise synchronization is critical.

 Bit stuffing is the process of adding extra bits to a data stream.
-It prevents misinterpretation and maintains synchronisation during transmission.
+It prevents misinterpretation and maintains synchronization during transmission.

 Bit stuffing ensures that specific bit patterns, like consecutive '1's, don't get mistaken for control signals, maintaining data integrity and synchronization.